 Who is in the royal box at Wimbledon today?

-Covid heroes, and stars of sport and space are guests in Monday’s Wimbledon Royal Box
+Figures from the local community, academia and business are represented in today’s Royal Box

-Prince Michael of Kent, the ambassador of Ukraine to the UK, Vadym Prystaiko, former Wimbledon champion, Martina Navratilova, and TV quiz show hosts Richard Osman and Alexander Armstrong are just some of the guests in the Royal Box on the opening day of the 2022 Wimbledon tournament.
+Bear Grylls, the Polish ambassador to the UK, Piotr Wilczek, and CEO of the UK Health Security Agency Dame Jennifer Harries are just some of the guests in the Royal Box on the second day of the 2022 Wimbledon tournament.

 The Royal Box, which is located on Centre Court at the legendary SW19 sports venue, has 74 seats reserved for the royal family and invited guests of the All England Lawn Tennis and Croquet Club (AELTC).